Denise Richards Skips ‘RHOBH’ Cast Trip To France Over Concerns About California Wildfires

 “Denise was too afraid to go on the planned cast trip with the other housewives to France because the fires were so close to her.
 She didn’t feel comfortable leaving and felt too anxious about everything being clear across the world while her young daughters, husband, and beloved animals were here in L.A.
 The unknown just made her too nervous so she decided to stay back.”

-Denise Richards recently married Aaron Phypers and she is a mom to Sam and Lola, her teen daughters with ex-husband Charlie Sheen, as well as adopted daughter Eloise.
+While most of the Housewives stars live in Beverly Hills or the Hollywood Hills, areas which haven’t been affected by the fires, Denise Richards and her family live in western San Fernando Valley.
+Richards recently married Aaron Phypers, and she is a mom to Sam and Lola, her teen daughters with ex-husband Charlie Sheen, as well as adopted daughter Eloise.

-The source told Hollywood Life that the Real Housewives of Beverly Hills cast and crew were all completely understanding about Richards’ decision to bail on the trip.
+The source told Hollywood Life that the Real Housewives of Beverly Hills cast, most of whom live farther from the path of the fires, were all completely understanding about Richards’ decision to bail on the trip.

 The news of Denise Richards’ decision to stay home with her husband and kids comes as her older daughters’ grandparents, Martin and Janet Sheen, evacuated their home and fled to Zuma Beach amid the fires earlier in the weekend.

 After a concerned Charlie Sheen posted that he had been unable to get in contact with his parents, a news reporter helped the elder Sheen get a message to his worried children, according to the Hollywood Reporter.
-Martin Sheen told his kids Emilio, Ramon, Renee, and Charlie, that he and his wife had evacuated their home and were “just fine” and planned to sleep in their car.
+Martin Sheen told his kids, Emilio, Ramon, Renee, and Charlie, that he and his wife had evacuated their home and were “just fine” and planned to sleep in their car.

-Sheen, who has lived in the Malibu area for nearly 50 years, added, “I’ve never seen [wildfires] with this intensity, for this long, that took out so much property and caused such havoc.”
+Sheen has lived in the Malibu area for nearly 50 years, and he admits that he’s never seen anything like this.

+“I’ve never seen [wildfires] with this intensity, for this long, that took out so much property and caused such havoc,” he said.

 Denise Richards is not the only Real Housewives star directly affected by the fires.
-As previously shared by the Inquisitr, former RHOBH regular, Camille Grammer, reported that she lost her Malibu mansion in the Woolsey fire.
+As previously shared by the Inquisitr, former RHOBH regular Camille Grammer reported that she lost her Malibu mansion in the Woolsey fire.

 Denise Richards’ decision to skip the France trip will likely mean that the wildfires will be addressed on the upcoming season of the Real Housewives of Beverly Hills.